 The team at MAH will assess and test the following areas of your company for risk as part of an annual review and/or gap analysis including:

-The team at MAH has a thorough understanding of business nuances and keeps up with recent industry developments in order to identify and address weak points in your firm’s compliance program.
+The team at MAH deal with company risk assessment and has a thorough understanding of business nuances and keeps up with recent industry developments in order to identify and address weak points in your firm’s compliance program.
+MAH has a team experienced in providing cyber security assessment services.

 The Investment Advisers Act prohibits “any practice that operates as a fraud or deception upon any client or prospective client.”
 Over the past 75 years, this language has given little guidance to investment advisors across the US.
 Regulatory exams or specific no-action letters from regulators are frequently the only ways for firms to learn what is and is not permissible.
 This makes following the law difficult.

-The following parameters can be used by MAH Advising, LLC (“MAH”) to evaluate your client newsletters, marketing materials, social media posts, and firm advertisements:
+The following parameters can be used by MAH Advising, PLLC (“MAH”) to evaluate your client newsletters, marketing materials, social media posts, and firm advertisements:

 We also advise creating internal controls for the marketing review process and submitting requests for no-action relief compliance through disclosure.
 Our attorneys are prepared to assist and have years of experience conducting advertising and marketing reviews.

 Social media is transforming both the world and how we do business.
 However, there are numerous regulatory compliance issues to consider before using social networking sites.
 The regulatory examination of risk management controls at financial firms is increasing as social media use by investment firms does.
-MAH can help you develop internal controls to reduce potential risks associated with using social networks.
+MAH provides risk assessment social services and can help you develop internal controls to reduce potential risks associated with using social networks.